danielwestendorf/specwrk/README.md

 ### Configuring your Queue Server
 - Secure your server with a key either with the `SPECWRK_SRV_KEY` environment variable or `--key` CLI option
 - Configure the server output to be a persisted volume so your timings survive between system restarts with the `SPECWRK_SRV_STORE_URI` environment variable or `--store-uri` CLI option.
-By default, `memory:///` will be used for the run's data stores (so run data will no survive server restarts) while `file://#{Dir.tmpdir}` will be used for run timings.
+By default, `memory:///` will be used for the run's data stores (so run data will not survive server restarts) while `file://#{Dir.tmpdir}` will be used for run timings.
 Pass `--store-uri file:///whatever/absolute/path` to store all data on disk (required for multiple server processes).

 See [specwrk-store-redis_adapter](https://github.com/danielwestendorf/specwrk-store-redis_adapter) for Redis-compatible backed storage.